overvis/opcb-release/README.md

 ### Automatic updates

-Automatic updates are implemented using cron job, and are being run daily.
+Automatic updates are implemented using cron job and are being run daily.
 For details, see `/etc/cron.daily/opcb-update.sh` file on your device.

 ### Manual updates